Implantable Cardioverter Defibrillator (ICD) Insertion

 the metal detector.
 (It may help to say you have a pacemaker.
 This is true because

-pacemaker functions are built into ICDs.
+pacemaker functions are built into most ICDs.
 Security may not know what an ICD is.)
-In

-amount of metal in the device and leads may trigger the alarm.
+amount of metal in the device and leads may set off the alarm.
 If you are selected

 for additional screening, politely remind the screener that the security wand contains